Preparing for a Hemorrhage at Time of Death in Hospice

 Responding to Hemorrhages in Hospice Care

-If a hemorrhage occurs, the following steps can help ensure a supportive and calming environment for the patient and family:
+If a hemorrhage occurs, the following steps can help ensure a supportive and calming environment for the patient and family.
+Rapid response to bleeding from the nose and mouth before death is crucial to ensure the patient’s dignity and comfort in their final moments:

 1. Maintain a calm presence: Hospice staff should always stay with the family to provide a soothing atmosphere.